Kyrie21323/FinalProject/README.md

 ### Access API Endpoints
 - The following endpoints are available:\
-   GET /influencers: Retrieve all records from the influencers table.\
+   GET /Influencers: Retrieve all records from the influencers table.\
+   GET /votes/{influencer_id}: Retrieve all votes for the specific influencer from the vote table.\
+   GET /News: Retrieve all records from the comments table.\
-   GET /content: Retrieve all records from the content table.\
+   GET /Votes: Retrieve all records from the votes table.\
-   GET /comments: Retrieve all records from the comments table.\
+   GET /Videos: Retrieve all records from the videos table.\
-   GET /votes: Retrieve all records from the votes table.\
+   GET /Votes: Retrieve all records from the votes table.\
+   POST /Votes: Add a new vote to the votes table.\
+   PUT /Votes/{influencer_id}: Add a new vote to the votes table for a specific influencer.\